 I have come to the conclusion that we have become soft over the years.
 We take our modern conveniences and cushy transportation for granted.
 The western pioneers who rode these coaches put up with many hardships on a daily basis.
 They were used to it.
 It was a normal part of their lives.
 For them, the stagecoach was a modern convenience.
 It was their cushy transportation.

 I’m tired and sore.
 I’m dirty and I stink.
-I need a bed and a bath.
+I need a bath and a bed.
 I’ll find a hotel in West Linn and make my way home in the morning.

 Ten passengers started out on this adventure.
 There would be ten different stories to tell.
 I certainly had mine.